mileweb/docs-content-cdn/en/docs/portal/accessing-portal/navigating-ui.md

 - Traffic volume, traffic bandwidth, and traffic requests information for all properties.
 - Status codes for all properties.

 A legend below each chart shows the names of the data entry points in the chart.
 Clicking a data entry point in the legend removes that data entry point from the chart.
 Clicking it again redisplays the data entry point.
-Clicking **View Full Report** below a chart displays the [Reports page](</docs/portal/reports.md>), where you can define report parameters and view a graph that compares the current 5-Minute Edge to the option selected in the drop-down list (Traffic Volume, Traffic Bandwidth, and so on) at the top left of the dashboard chart.
+Clicking **View Full Report** below a chart displays the [Reports page](</docs/portal/reports/generating-reports.md>), where you can define report parameters and view a graph that compares the current 5-Minute Edge to the option selected in the drop-down list (Traffic Volume, Traffic Bandwidth, and so on) at the top left of the dashboard chart.

 <p align=center><img src="/docs/resources/images/traffic-volume.png" alt="traffic volume" width="1000"></p>

 ## Reports

-The [Reports page](</docs/portal/reports.md>) allows you to generate reports about:
+The Reports page allows you to [generate reports](</docs/portal/reports/generating-reports.md>) and manage [logs]](</docs/portal/reports/managing-logs.md>).

-- Traffic volume and bandwidth to your hostnames.
-- Number of requests made to the files of your property.
-- Percentage of each HTTP status code returned as a result of requests to your content.
-- Content that has been requested and when, the IP address from which requests were made, the value of the User-Agent HTTP request header, and the size of the content requested.

 ## Edge Configurations